-Electromagnetic Field (EMF): The force field that extends outward from a moving electrical current, consisting of both a magnetic field and an electric field.
+Electromagnetic Field (EMF): The force field that extends outward from any moving electrical current, consisting of both a magnetic field and an electric field.

-Electromagnetic Interference (EMI): An electrical emission or disturbance that degrades performance or results in malfunctions of electrical or electronic equipment, devices, or systems.
+Electromagnetic Interference (EMI): An electrical emission or disturbance that causes degradation in performance or results in malfunctions of electrical or electronic equipment, devices, or systems.